Photo from Canva

 9) Step Back Into Work Life

 Try networking before applying to hundreds of jobs and getting discouraged.
-Networking pulls double duty if you’re just starting to get back into work life.
-It not only helps you find your dream job, but could introduce you to people in your industry locally.
+Networking pulls double duty if you’re getting back into work life.
+It can help you find your dream job and could introduce you to people in your industry locally.

 10) Volunteer Your Time and Talent

 Giving to others is a no-fail way to meet new people who already have something significant in common with you.
 This common cause puts like-minded people together to make great things happen in your neighborhood and community.
-Animals, the environment, the elderly, the homeless, the abused: the lists of volunteer-run groups are endless.
+If you’re passionate about helping animals, the environment, the elderly, or the homeless population, the list of volunteer-run groups is endless.

 If you need somewhere to start, try VolunteerMatch.
 It’s a simple way to match your zip code with causes you care about.
 There are more than 90,000 non-profit organizations to choose from worldwide.
 They even assemble virtual volunteer options to perform at home and offer webinars such as Social Media and Volunteer Engagement.

-No doubt, it’s tough to move to a new neighborhood and settle in as you did at your last duty station, but the unsettled feeling won’t last long.
+It’s tough to move to a new neighborhood and settle in as you did at your last duty station, but the unsettled feeling won’t last long.
 After making the house livable and comfy, start connecting to the community.
-Time’s ticking, so don’t waste the chance to explore new opportunities and meet amazing people.
+Don’t waste the chance to explore new opportunities and meet amazing people because, before you know it, you’ll have PCS orders in hand again

 By Dawn M. Smith